drBenway/pixi-vn-wiki/start/translate.md

 ## Translate the narration (TypeScript/JavaScript)

-To translate the interface, you need overwrite the `StepLabelProps` interface to add the `t` function.
+To translate the UI, you need overwrite the `StepLabelProps` interface to add the `t` function.
 The `t` function is a function that will be called with the key of the translation, so you can use it to translate the text.

 This way you can use the `t` function in [labels](/start/labels.md) to translate the text.
-It is recommended to use `t` inside the [label](/start/labels.md) and not when the interface is displayed, because this way you can use the [i18n Interpolation](https://i18next.com/translation-function/interpolation).
+It is recommended to use `t` inside the [label](/start/labels.md) and not when the UI is displayed, because this way you can use the [i18n Interpolation](https://i18next.com/translation-function/interpolation).

 Is recommended to use as translation key the native string from which the translation is made.